BASIC-DNA-ASSEMBLY/DNA-BOT/README.md

 # dnabot
+**Feb 2022 - DNA-BOT has now been updated to run on the Opentrons in APIv2.** It also incorporates options for different hardware configurations by producing multiple scripts for each of the 4 steps.
+The Thermocycler module can now be optionally used in the step 1 clip reactions as well as the step 4 transformations.
+In addition, different labware inputs are available through the GUI or command line interfaces.

 Material for [DNA assembly using BASIC on OpenTrons (DNA-BOT)](https://www.biorxiv.org/content/10.1101/832139v1).

 ## Getting Started

 Users looking to implement the DNA-BOT workflow are encouraged to consult the [instructions](docs/DNA_BOT_instructions_v1.0.0.pdf).
 If you are looking to contribute to this project, please raise an issue or pull request.
-Otherwise, feel free to reach out to [hainesm6](mailto:hainesm6@gmail.com).
+Otherwise, feel free to reach out to [geoffbaldwin](mailto:g.baldwin@imperial.ac.uk).

 dnabot can be run in 2 modes:
 - with a graphical interface: see `Running the dnabot app` section in [instructions](docs/DNA_BOT_instructions_v1.0.0.pdf). dnabot was developed using Python v3.7.
 Refer to [requirements.txt](requirements.txt).